aspose-svg/Aspose.SVG-Documentation/content/net/drawing-basics/fills-and-strokes/_index.md

 `stroke="green" stroke-width="2" fill="#ff0000"`

-For the color specifying, you can take **[color names](https://en.wikipedia.org/wiki/List_of_colors:_A–F)**, rgb values, hex values, etc. In the following examples will be using different ways of writing fills and strokes characteristics.
+For the SVG color specifying, you can take **[color names](https://en.wikipedia.org/wiki/List_of_colors:_A–F)**, rgb values, hex values, etc. In the following examples will be using different ways of writing fills and strokes characteristics.

 ## **Fill attribute**